gomorpheus/morpheus-docs/integration_guides/Clouds/google/google.rst

     ..
 NOTE:: |morpheus| scopes Clouds to single regions.
 Multiple clouds can be added for multi-region support, and then optionally added to the same group.

-#.
 If advanced options are not needed, click :guilabel:`NEXT` to advance to the Group selection page.
 Otherwise, continue on with this guide and review advanced or provisioning options.

 .. include:: /integration_guides/Clouds/advanced_options.rst

 After reviewing all options, click :guilabel:`NEXT` to advance to the Group selection page.
 Following Group selection, click :guilabel:`COMPLETE` to finish the integration process.
-If you've opted to inventory existing Instance, they will be viewable in |morpheus| shortly.
-At this point, you are ready to provision new resources in Google Cloud Platform as needed.
+If you've opted to inventory existing Instances, they will be viewable in |morpheus| shortly.
+At this point, you are ready to provision new resources in Google Cloud Platform as needed!

 ..
 IMPORTANT:: If you experience difficulties adding a GCP Cloud, review the above guide and ensure you've met all requirements for completing the integration.
 For example, if the Compute Engine API is not enabled, |morpheus| will not accept credentials entered on the Create Cloud modal.
 If you repeatedly run into problems completing the integration process, review the above guide in its entirely and double check that each step is completed and your account meets all configuration requirements.